trilogy-group/ws-eng-conduit-ai-assessment/README.md

    - Check the [evaluation criteria](#evaluation-criteria) to know how your work will be graded.

-5. **Use Aider to analyze and fix the bug:**
+5. **Use Cline to analyze and fix the bug:**

-   - You must use the pre-installed Aider CLI for AI.
-You can check out the [Aider documentation](https://aider.chat/docs/usage/tutorials.html) to learn how to use it.
+   - You must use the pre-installed Cline VSCode extension for AI.
+You can check out the [Cline documentation](https://docs.cline.bot/) to learn how to use it.
-   - You will use an assessment-specific Aider API key (provided on the Crossover page) which allows about 200 messages.
+   - You will configure an assessment-specific API key (provided on the Crossover page) in Cline's settings.
    - First, write a root cause analysis to determine the underlying issue causing the bug, within the `root-causes.md` file.
    - Then, perform the necessary code adjustments to fix the bug per your root cause analysis.
-   - Use Aider to perform most of the research, troubleshooting, design, write new code, etc.
+   - Use Cline to perform most of the research, troubleshooting, design, write new code, etc.

 6. **Submit your work:**
    - Run the acceptance tests, capture the indicated screenshots and place them directly in the `submission` folder in your repository.
 In CodeSpaces, you can upload files to the repository by right clicking on the `submission` folder and selecting "Upload".